Edward Hidalgo

 Edward Kunhardt Hidalgo (born Eduardo Hidalgo; October 12, 1912 - January 21, 1995) was a Mexican-American attorney who served as United States Secretary of the Navy from 1979 to 1981.
-Appointed by President Jimmy Carter, he was the first Hispanic American to serve as Secretary of the Navy and promoted the recruitment of Hispanics for high command.
+Appointed by President Jimmy Carter, he was the first Hispanic American to serve in the office and promoted the recruitment of Hispanics for high command.

 Hidalgo previously served as Assistant Secretary of the Navy for Manpower and Reserve Affairs from April 1977 to October 1979.

 Early life and education

 Hidalgo was born in Mexico City on October 12, 1912, to Egon and Domita Kunhardt Hidalgo.
-The family moved in 1918 to the United States and settled in New York City, where he became an American citizen and anglicized his name to Edward.
+The family moved in 1918 to the United States and settled in New York City.
+Raised in the U.S., Hidalgo became a naturalized American citizen and anglicized his name to Edward.

-Hidalgo was educated at the College of the Holy Cross, where he was a member of the debate team, graduated magna cum laude in 1933 as class salutatorian, and delivered a salutatory address titled "Peace among Nations."
+Hidalgo attended the College of the Holy Cross in Worcester, Massachusetts, where he was a member of the debate team, graduated magna cum laude in 1933 as class salutatorian, and delivered a salutatory address titled "Peace among Nations."
 Among the students there, he was voted the "most energetic" and "most brilliant" member of the undergraduate class.
-He enrolled at Columbia Law School afterwards, receiving a J.D. in 1936.
+He enrolled at Columbia Law School afterwards, earning a Juris Doctor (J.D.) in 1936.
 Later in life, Hidalgo also attended the National Autonomous University of Mexico, earning a Doctor of Civil Law in 1959.